A list of all the best and most essential camera accessories for the Sony A6100.

 There are a few essential cleaning accessories you probably should own.

-I’ll list some cleaning accessories I use frequently, but if you really want to nerd out on cleaning gear I have a full list of gear and tips on camera and sensor cleaning.
+I’ll list some cleaning accessories I use frequently, but if you want to nerd out on cleaning gear I have a full list of gear and tips on camera and sensor cleaning.

-Rocket air blasters or any blasters are a must-have.
+Rocket Air BlasterAvailable At: Amazon Rocket air blasters, or any blasters, are a must-have.
 My favorite type of air blaster is the rocket air.
-These blasters have little fins on the back which allow you to set it upright so it won’t roll around if you set it on a table.
-I also do not get an affiliate commission for this product but still recommend it, because it’s that good. |
+These blasters have little fins on the back, which allow you to set them upright so they won’t roll around on a table. |

-T-Shirts work if your just out and about, but when you need to get your gear super clean and free of lint and dust, you have to use micro-fiber.
-I always give my lenses and UV filters a good cleaning from time to time and clean micro-fiber cloths are the only thing that works really well without hassle |
+Micro-Fiber Cleaning Cloths 6-PackAvailable At: Amazon T-Shirts work if you’re just out and about, but when you need to get your gear super clean and free of lint and dust, you must use micro-fiber.
+I always clean my lenses and UV filters occasionally and clean micro-fiber cloths, the only things that work well without hassle. |

-If you get dust or something on your sensor and it won’t come off with an air blaster, try using a sensor brush.
-You need to keep these meticulously clean and never touch the bristols for them to stay effective.
-I keep mine in its bag and in the tube.
+Sensor BrushAvailable At: Amazon If you get dust or something on your sensor that won’t come off with an air blaster, try using a sensor brush.
+You need to keep these meticulously clean and never touch the bristles for them to stay effective.
+I keep mine in its bag and the tube.
 I use the air blaster to clean the bristles before applying it to my sensor.
 This is the best way to clean your sensor if the air blaster doesn’t work.
-Obviously, if you have spit or something on your sensor because you blew on it, then you shouldn’t use this and you will need to use the wet method. |
+If you have spit or something on your sensor because you blew on it, you shouldn’t use this method; you will need to use the wet method. |

 Best Accessories Sony A6100 Conclusions